Pier77Repeter/DiversityBOT/README.md

 ## Credits

-- Myself and definitely.not.adi for testing
+- Myself and achernar67 for testing